coin3x/coin3x.github.io/_posts/2021-11-17-disappeared-notification-history-en.md

 <figcaption>looks sus, <a href="https://cs.android.com/android/platform/superproject/+/master:frameworks/base/services/core/java/com/android/server/notification/NotificationHistoryProtoHelper.java;l=220;drc=master">source</a></figcaption>
 </figure>

 There are many sources for an icon.
 It could be from the resource of a package, or from a bitmap.
 By reading the code you may notice the reading and writing logic for an icon of the bitmap type is not implemented yet.
-After persisting such notification and reading it back, `mIcon` would become null.
+After persisting a notification with such icon and reading it back, `mIcon` would become null.

 ### Conclusion?
 This problem still exists in Android 12.
 Someone, please, add a null check or something.